ManfredKratz/ManfredKratz/README.md

 - 👀 I’m interested in web development.
 Especially in frontend technologys (React,Vue) and UI Frameworks (MUI,Vuetify).
 - 🌱 I’m currently learning JavaScript/Typescript and working with frontend frameworks.
 - 💞️ I also got knowledge in process design, agile development and software lifecycle management.
-- I'm always looking for new UX/UI designtrends and try to reach the best possible Usability.
+- I'm always looking for new UX/UI designtrends and try to reach the best possible usability.
 - 📫 Contact me via email: Manfred.Kratz@kratz-solutions.com

 <!---